jaredgoldman/facemelter/README.md

 # FACEMELTER

-Facemelter is a discord bot that exposes a game which allows players to enter RandyCone NFTS and witness them compete against each other under for survival under the hot sun.
+Facemelter is a discord bot that exposes a game which allows players to enter RandyCone NFTS and witness them compete against each other for survival under the hot sun.
 The game comprises of 4 rounds (round one, round two, semi-finals and finals) in which winning players advance through.
 The final two rounds feature visualizatons of each players NFTs getting melted via the canvas API.

 ## Getting Started